bool(false)

 Choosing distribution channels

 With so many platforms, from your own website or Instagram account to partnering with a content channel, how do you make the decisions on where best to focus your efforts?
-We’ll share the steps you can take to develop an effective online distribution plan, and to ensure that your energies and resources are being spent in the right areas.
+We shared the steps you can take to develop an effective online distribution plan, and to ensure that your energies and resources are being spent in the right areas.

 Creating content that audiences love

-Using case studies and examples to illustrate, we’ll look at appealing, engaging content created by arts organisations, artists and others, deconstructing what worked and how they did it.
-Liz Counsell will reveal how spoken word company Tongue Fu have learned to punch above their weight online; they’re a tiny team, but it hasn’t stopped them generating tens of thousands of online views.
+Using case studies and examples to illustrate, we looked at appealing, engaging content created by arts organisations, artists and others, deconstructing what worked and how they did it.
+Liz Counsell revealed how spoken word company Tongue Fu have learned to punch above their weight online; they’re a tiny team, but it hasn’t stopped them generating tens of thousands of online views.

-Across the day presentations and case studies will be mixed with practical exercises, so delegates can develop a plan for building audiences that’s specific to their own work or circumstances.
+Across the day presentations and case studies were be mixed with practical exercises, so delegates could develop a plan for building audiences that’s specific to their own work or circumstances.

-We will also be joined by Jackie Edwards, Head of Fund for the BFI Young Audiences Fund, to talk through the opportunities of the fund for UK based content producers who are interested in reaching audiences aged 0-18.
+We were also joined by Jackie Edwards, Head of Fund for the BFI Young Audiences Fund, to talk through the opportunities of the fund for UK based content producers who are interested in reaching audiences aged 0-18.

-The Young Audiences Content Fund (YACF) has been established to support the creation of distinctive, high-quality content for audiences up to the age of 18 for delivery on Ofcom regulated, free to access, public service platforms with significant UK audience reach.
-This £57M Fund from UK Government and administered by the BFI supports production and development of content that has public service broadcast values – that entertains, informs and reflects the experiences of children and young people growing up in the UK today.
+The Young Audiences Content Fund (YACF) (2019 to 2022) was established to support the creation of distinctive, high-quality content for audiences up to the age of 18 for delivery on Ofcom regulated, free to access, public service platforms with significant UK audience reach.
+This £57M Fund from UK Government and administered by the BFI supported production and development of content that has public service broadcast values – that entertains, informs and reflects the experiences of children and young people growing up in the UK today.

 Venue